MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 ---
 # Show multiple windows with AppWindow

-AppWindow and it's related APIs simplify the creation of multi-window apps by letting you show your app content in secondary windows while still working on the same UI thread across each window.
+[AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) and it's related APIs simplify the creation of multi-window apps by letting you show your app content in secondary windows while still working on the same UI thread across each window.

-Here, we show some scenarios for multiple windows with a sample app called HelloAppWindow.
+Here, we show some scenarios for multiple windows with a sample app called `HelloAppWindow`.
 The sample app demonstrates the following functionality:

 - Un-dock a control from the main page and open it in a new window.
-- Open new instances of a Page in multiple new windows.
+- Open new instances of a Page in new windows.
 - Programmatically size and position new windows in the app.
 - Associate a ContentDialog with the appropriate window in the app.